custom-twemoji/custom-twemoji-api/README.md

   - Output:
     - JSON: [Base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64)
     - Image: MIME type of `image/png`
-  - Height and width set to `36px`
+  - Height & width set to `128px` (ideal for Slack)

   ### Size (`size=100`)

   Specify the number of pixels (`px`) for the emoji's height and width.
+It's always a square so they're equal.

   ##### Filename (`filename={your_name}`)